 Among the expansive topics covered are debt, the stock market and how it works, investing in both a bull and bear market, asset allocation, and more.
 The book even goes into different retirement funds, from a 401(k) to a Roth IRA, the 4% rule, and the all-important f-you money fund.

 Tiffany Aliche’s “Live Richer Challenge” books have gained mass popularity in recent years and with good reason.
-This pick helps those with debt get their finances in order so they can start investing and building wealth, tackling everything from money mindset to budgeting and saving to investing.
+This pick helps those with debt get their finances in order so they can start investing and building wealth, tackling everything from a money mindset to budgeting and saving to investing.

 A personal finance educator, Aliche is also the author of “The One Week Budget.”
 She’s been featured in “Good Morning America,” the “Today” show, The New York Times, The Wall Street Journal, and more.